 - Super flavorful.
 Turkey meatballs sometimes get a bad wrap for being blah.
 But not these turkey zucchini meatballs!
-They are packed with flavor, so they are delicious to eat on their own, in sauce, over pasta or however you like to meatball.
+They are packed with flavor, so they are delicious to eat on their own, in sauce, over pasta or however you like to eat meatballs.

 - They are easy to make, so they are perfect to add to meal prep or throw together on a crazy busy weeknight dinner.
 The only veggie prep you need to do is grating and draining zucchini and everything is mixed in one bowl.

 - Great as leftovers or for meal prep.
-These turkey meatballs freeze beautifully, so they are perfect for stocking up on.
-Or make them on a Sunday and store them in the fridge to quickly add to protein AND veggies to a meal in a flash.
+These turkey meatballs freeze beautifully, so they are a perfect way to stock up.
+Or make them on a Sunday and store them in the fridge to quickly add a protein AND veggies to a meal in a flash.